Sanddune Sedge, Carex pansa is a very small creeping dune plant,

 Carex pansa tolerates sand and seasonal flooding.

-Carex pansa's foliage color is silver and type is stressdeciduous.
+Foliage of Carex pansa has color silver and is stressdeciduous.

 Communities for Carex pansa:Coastal Sage Scrub and Coastal Strand.